Gaza To Receive Qatari-Brokered Medicine Delivery On Wednesday: Israel

-(MENAFN- IANS) Jerusalem, Jan 17 (IANS) Israel has said that a delivery of vital prescription drugs will enter Gaza on Wednesday under a Qatari-brokered agreement.
+(MENAFN- Famagusta Gazette) Israel said on Tuesday that a delivery of vital prescription drugs will enter Gaza on Wednesday under a Qatari-brokered agreement.

-The medicines purchased in France will also be delivered to hostages held in Gaza by Hamas and other militant groups, and the list of drugs was compiled based on the medical conditions of the hostages, several of whom are in their 70s and 80s, Xinhua news agency reported, citing a statement issued on Tuesday by the Israeli Prime Minister's Office.
+According to a statement by the Israeli Prime Minister's Office, the medicines purchased in France will also be delivered to hostages held in Gaza by Hamas and other militant groups, and the list of drugs was compiled based on the medical conditions of the hostages, several of whom are in their 70s and 80s.

 Qatari Foreign Ministry announced on Tuesday the succession of reaching an agreement between Israel and Hamas to send medications and aid to Gaza.